Balenciaga unveils its new custom-made bench that costs USD 46,300

-Luxury haute couture fashion maison Balenciaga is synonymous with eccentric patterns, bold styles and vivid graphics.
+Balenciaga has been in the news lately – whether it’s about them quitting Twitter or the infamous trash bag pouch, the luxury haute couture fashion maison is synonymous with eccentric patterns, bold styles and vivid graphics, and having a unique voice.
 And, when the house launched its new collection of the Balenciaga Objects line, it did not fail to impress and astonish us.
 Among a range that includes a soap bar costing USD 500 and a dog bowl tagged at USD 900, there is also a rug-stacked-style bench that amounts to USD 46,300.

 Yes, you read that right.
 Balenciaga’s new drop is created in collaboration with Duch artist Tejo Remy who is known for creating whacky functional furniture with reused materials at Droog Design.